How to avoid hurting your back when bending down

 It resulted in calling my husband and asking him to come home from work in the middle of the day so he could let the ambulance personnel in – and a visit to A&E, followed by a long wait so several hours, and a prescription for morphine to which I had an adverse reaction.
 The diagnosis was soft tissue damage, all from just bending down!
-The area swelled and the lower back pain lingered for several weeks.
+The area swelled and the pain lingered for several weeks.

 Since that time, every time I pull my back (less and less frequently), I do the following lower back pain exercises: